-The catchments for the various storm water outlets are delineated in Figure 2.
 The Canyon del Rey catchment that drains into Laguna Grande and Roberts Lake, and ultimately the Monterey Bay, only generates runoff from larger, less frequent storms.
 This is because the watershed during those storms is considered saturated which causes a larger percentage of runoff to occur as streamflow (Monterey County Flood Control and Water Conservation District, 1977).
 Rainfall and storm water generated in smaller more frequent storms mostly percolates directly into the basin.
 Within the Canyon Del Rey catchment there are a couple of percolation ponds that collect storm water that is recharged into the basin (Figure 2).